vivek80801/awesome-websites/README.md

 # Awesome-websites

+This is great place to start learning open source.
 If you know `HTML`.
 Welcome, you can contribute to this project.
 This is collection of awesome websites create by awesome people like you.
+Server is setup for you.

 ## Want to contribute